 Are Protein Shakes Appropriate for Teen Athletes?

-- They have a vegetarian or vegan eating style.
+- A vegetarian or vegan eating style.

-- They have a poor, weak, or unreliable appetite.
+- A poor, weak, or unreliable appetite.

 - Busy schedules of school, sports and other activities make it difficult to prep and carry whole food options throughout the day.